aery32/aery32-refguide/source/clsdrv/serial_port.rst

     pc.printf("Hello Aery%d", 32);

-Single character can be get like this
+A single character can be read like this

 .. code-block:: c++